Home

 Kayaking

-If you are experienced, though, you might want to make longer and perhaps more demanding explorations of the fascinating coastline nearby.
-There's a local kayak and canoe club at south Skye that meets on Wednesdays in the season.
+If you are a very experienced paddler, you might want to make longer and perhaps more demanding explorations of the fascinating coastline nearby.

 Sea trips

-At Plockton there are boat trips around the area; these advertise that if you don't see seals you get your money back!
+At Plockton there are boat trips around the area; these advertise that if you don't see seals you get your money back.
+Other trips to sea, including excursions using glass-bottomed boats, run from Kyle of Lochcalsh and, further afield, from Gairloch.

 Pony trekking